 SMHT = the Southern Madison Heritage Trust, a local land trust.
 Deb is Secretary of the Board.
 Harvey is web master and President of the Board.
 See www.smht.org

 Birding: We’ve started a local birding group with friends (the hambirders) and have reinvigorated our interest in a hobby that had languished over the last few years.
-Harvey set up a Yahoo email group so we can keep our observations and enthusiasm flowing.
+Harvey set up a Yahoo group so we can keep our observations and enthusiasm flowing.

-Debbie is on the Board of Madison Lane Apartments, a subsidized low income housing development in the village.
+Debbie is Chair of the Board of Madison Lane Apartments, a subsidized low income housing development in the village.
 As a Psychologist she can provide special insight in the governance of the complex.
 She also volunteers at Community Memorial Hospital, helping with the book cart and the switchboard on a fill-in basis, now after doing it for several years.